 - Near the end of the first movie the characters discover to their horror that all the rumbling machinery they've been hearing are rooms shifting around and they've jumping from location the whole time.
 The Cube is only escapable when a specific room reaches the outer edge before the entire things locks and the room makes its next days-long journey through the maze.
 It's in fact the very room they started out in.

 - Further complicated in Cube 2: Hypercube.
 The hypercube has been built in an alternate dimension of non-euclidian space.
-The rooms instantaneously move around and loop back on themselves; one character in particular marked the rooms he was in to track his movement, but notes that he would always wind up in the same three rooms no matter what direction he took.
+The rooms instantaneously move around and loop back on themselves.
+One character in particular, before meeting the others, marked the rooms he was in to track his movement.
+He always wound up in the same three rooms no matter what direction he took.
 It's revealed at the end to have essentially been one room duplicated countless times in different dimensions and points in time.

 - The Definitely Final Dungeons in Hellboy I and II (Rasputin's tomb and the Elf Kingdom, respectively).

 - The world of the Cenobites in Hellbound: Hellraiser II is presented as an infinite, every changing dark labyrinth of stone under the control of a floating rotating silver lozenge called Leviathan.